With over 1,000 people added to the population each day, Texas is one of the fastest-growing U.S. states.1

 How NEXT Insurance supports Texas handypeople

-Simply apply for coverage using our online service from any computer or mobile device and we’ll put together a custom package based on your line of work.
+You can apply for coverage using our online service from any computer or mobile device and we’ll put together a custom package.
 You’ll also receive a certificate of insurance in just minutes, and you can access your account at any time to make changes or download additional COIs.

-We specialize in small business insurance, and we’ve helped thousands of construction professionals like you get the right insurance for their work.
+We specialize in small business insurance, and we’ve helped thousands businesses like you get the right insurance for their work.
 We understand different state requirements as well as the insurance standards for the handyman industry.
 You can learn more about handyman insurance costs on this page.

 Ready to get started?
 Get an instant quote online today.